lyuma/Av3Emulator/README.md

 * Added new Jump box to simulate a jump (grounded, up velocity, down velocity).
 Also supported from OSC.
 * Improved a bunch of bugs with Mirror and Shadow clones thanks to 3.
 They can be disabled by clicking the boxes in the main Emulator Control.
 * Merged in contribution by 3 to support head scaling.
+* Support for IK Sync to local clones.
 * Many more bugfixes.

 ### **New features in v 2.9.0 (3.0 beta):**